 Scouting considerably in advance of your season opener is the best way to help improve your odds for a successful spring wild turkey hunt, especially for the archery season.
 Nebraska’s archery/crossbow spring wild turkey hunting season opens on March 25.

 Many hunters though will tell you that scouting doesn’t do any good for the turkeys they hunt.
-They’ll say why bother to scout because “the birds are not even there yet,” or “they’re still flocked up and I don’t want to disturb them.”
+They’ll say why bother to scout because “the birds are not even there yet,” or “they’re still flocked up” or “what are they going to tell me now.”
 My response: You don’t know, unless you go.
-For savvy turkey hunters, scouting is a year-round activity for wild turkeys, and it becomes more focused in early to mid-March when the birds begin moving from wintering areas to breeding areas.
+For savvy wild turkey hunters, scouting is a year-round activity, and it becomes more focused in the early to mid-March time frame when the birds begin moving from wintering areas to breeding areas.

 Current Nebraska conservation officer Rich Berggren of Waterloo and an avid wild turkey hunter, has an interesting analogy to pass along to fellow turkey hunters.
-He said, “If you’re a deer hunter, you have your trail cameras, your game cameras up and running well before the season opens and you scout prior to the season, right?
-So, if you’re a spring turkey hunter, why wouldn’t you do the same thing?
-I sure do and it has improved my odds for success because I can pattern the birds.”
+He said, “If you’re a deer hunter, you have your game cameras up and running well before the season opens and you scout prior to the season, right?
+So, if you’re a spring turkey hunter, why wouldn’t you do the same things?
+I sure do and they have improved my odds for success because I can pattern the birds.”